Juneteenth (EFL)

 - Who has been enslaved in the history of your nation?
 Antislavery.org says that 40 million are still trapped in modern slavery worldwide today.
 Would anyone in your country still think that they are treated like slaves?
 Do you agree or disagree with them, and why?

-- Things like “racism” and “systemic injustice” have been talked about in the news recently.
+- Things like “racism” and “systemic injustice” are sometimes mentioned in the news.
 Do you have any questions or comments on these subjects for your teacher or classmates?
+Give an example of racism in your country.

 - Juneteenth, celebrating the achievements, sacrifice, and culture of minorities, takes place in many places including England, Honduras, Israel, Japan, Korea, Kuwait, Paris, and Taiwan.
 Pretend your class is planning to have a Juneteenth party, and discuss your plans.
 (What would it include?)